 Grand Forks expressed an interest in repairing opportunities

+Our first collection event was at the Grand Forks Farmers Market.
+Locals welcomed with open arms and spent the morning dropping broken toasters, fans, and coffee makers.
+The residents expressed a strong interest in repairing opportunities.
+As a result, we will look into partnering possibilities with a Grand Forks repair community.
 After the Grand Forks Farmers Market, we stopped in at the Grand Forks Bottle Depot and chatted with the manager about the program.
-Afterwards, we made our way to town of Nelson where we spent the night preparing for the market the following morning.
+Afterward, we made our way to the town of Nelson where we spent the night preparing for the following morning.

 Salmo and the SteamTruck